thealexrk/Optimizing-Gate-Synthesis/README.md

 Check out the accompanying article here:

-NB: This project is inspired by a tutorial by the following papers, the authors of which I owe a debt of gratitude for prividing the code and data I used:
+NB: This project is inspired by a tutorial by the following papers, the authors of which I owe a debt of gratitude for providing the code and data I used:

 > Juan Miguel Arrazola, Thomas R. Bromley, Josh Izaac, Casey R. Myers, Kamil Brádler, and Nathan Killoran.
 Machine learning method for state preparation and gate synthesis on photonic quantum computers.
 Quantum Science and Technology, 4 024004 (2019).